Pure Chemistry MCQ Revision

 Which atoms in these compounds do not use all their outer shell electrons in bonding?

-14) The partial structure of a polymer is shown below.
+33) The energy level diagram of a reaction is shown below.

 Category: Combined Qualitative Analysis